kevinrfoster/ecob2000_lecture1A/README.md

 You might be tired and bored by these details, but note that there are actually important choices to be made here, even in simply defining variables.
 Take the fraught American category of “race”.
-This data has a variable, RRACE, showing how people chose to classify themselves, as ‘White,’ ‘Black,’ ‘Asian,’ or other.
+This data has a variable, Race, showing how people chose to classify themselves, as ‘White,’ ‘Black,’ ‘Asian,’ or other.

 In this case the Census has chosen particular values while alternate